HR KPIs: Complete Guide and Examples

 11. Revenue per Employee

-Revenue per employee is the average revenue generated by each employee and serves as a key indicator of workforce productivity and overall organizational efficiency in generating business value.
+Revenue per employee is the average revenue produced by each member of the staff is a good indicator of the productivity of other employees and how productive the entire company is at generating company value.

 12. Day Quit Rate